-As an alternative provision, we believe that all students should have the same opportunities that mainstream students would experience.
 We provide numerous sports and activities for our students at a site level or through our Third Party Provides around the local area.
-This enables the students to have a wide range of opportunities to develop further and promotes a healthy lifestyle.
+This enables the students to have a wide range of opportunities to develop further and promotes a healthy lifestyle within their local community.